 Not only that, but weight loss surgery is super expensive!
 You may even go into some debt to have surgery.
 I know I did.
 However, when I paid off that last medical bill related to my weight loss surgery, it felt amazing.
 I felt like my gastric sleeve was finally mine, and it lifted a massive weight off my shoulders.
 It was only possible thanks to the snowball method.
 I’ll forever be grateful for the lessons I’ve learned on my weight loss and debt reduction journeys.

 Take Control of Your Debt

 If this article gave you some great ideas to incorporate into your life, just imagine what other amazing strategies I have for you!
 Share this post on social media by clicking one of the sharing buttons, and don’t forget to join my email list!
 You’ll be the first to get updates, access to my new products and lots of tips, inspiration and motivation to help in your bariatric surgery journey.
-Just for joining, I’ll send you a free weight loss coloring chart, as well as some other pretty awesome goodies to keep you motivated.
+Just for joining, I’ll send you a free Bariatric Beginner’s Guide to get you started, as well as some other pretty awesome goodies to keep you motivated.
 Join today!

 It depends on who you ask.
 However, while you may pay less in interest over time with the avalanche method, the snowball method will keep you motivated to keep paying down debt.
 The small wins you make help keep you focused on financial independence.

 Yes, it does work.
 If you listen to the Dave Ramsey Show, you’ll hear countless stories of how real people paid off their debt using the debt snowball method.
 The secret is that this method gives you hope.
 You see small wins early on, which motivates you to keep going.
 It’s the only method for debt reduction I’ll use.